Warsinger/1brc/README.md

 Only reading the file with raw input stream reads of 64MB is ~3s

+There is some bug in the rounding that has things off by a small amount (~0.1-0.2 in some cases)

 | Change | Timing |
 | --- | --- |
 | Initial basline on my local machine (battery) | 3m 59s |